Shakthi008/A-GENERATIVE-CODE-ASSISTANT-USING-META-AI-FOR-END-TO-END-MULTI-PROGRAMMING-/README.md

 4. **Response Generation**: The assistant generates the response based on the input prompt and displays it via the Gradio interface.

+5. **VS Code Integration**:
+   - **Flagging Code**: In VS Code, you can use a custom extension to flag parts of the code you want the assistant to process.
+The assistant sends the flagged code to the model and returns the output directly to the editor.
+   - **Offline Use**: The model can be used entirely offline, ensuring that developers can work on their code without the need for a constant internet connection.

-5. **Model Quantization**: The assistant supports multiple quantization strategies to balance the model's memory consumption and inference time.
+6. **Model Quantization**: The assistant supports multiple quantization strategies to balance the model's memory consumption and inference time.

 ## Example Usage
 1. Run the application.
 2. Enter a prompt like: "Create a Python function to calculate Fibonacci series."
-3. The assistant will generate the required code and display it in the UI.
+3. The assistant will generate the required code and display it in the UI or VS Code, depending on where you are working.

-## Contributing
-We welcome contributions to improve the system.
-Feel free to fork the repository, make changes, and submit a pull request.
-Ensure you follow the code style and test thoroughly before submitting.

 ## License
 This project is licensed under the MIT License.